-Reflecting the above numbers and factors, the Commonwealth currently is actively evaluating ways both to moderate and to finance these projected contribution increases.
+The Commonwealth currently is actively evaluating possible strategies both to moderate and to finance such projected required material contribution increases.

-Contributions to the pension plans by the employer (including normal costs and payments to amortize prior service costs and medical premium assistance payments), employee contributions, interest earnings on the plans and benefit payments are shown in the tables on the following page, which have been prepared by the respective staffs of SERS and PSERS.
+Contributions to the pension plans by the employer (including normal costs and payments to amortize prior service costs and medical premium assistance payments), employee contributions, interest earnings and benefit payments are shown in the following tables, which have been prepared by the respective staffs of SERS and PSERS.